Ameku M.D.: Doctor Detective

 Ameku M.D.: Doctor Detective (天久鷹央の推理カルテ, Ameku Takao no Suiri Karute) is a Japanese medical mystery novel series written by Mikito Chinen and illustrated by Noizi Ito.
 Shinchosha has published thirteen volumes from September 2014 to August 2022 under their Shincho Bunko nex imprint.
 The story revolves around a doctor who solves murders and medical mysteries at the department of diagnosis at a general hospital.

 A manga adaptation illustrated by Hiroki Ohara was serialized in Shinchosha's seinen manga magazine Monthly Comic @ Bunch from April 2016 to March 2018, with its chapters collected into four tankōbon volumes.
 A new edition of the novel series by the same author and illustrator began publication by Jitsugyo no Nihon Sha in October 2023 under their Jitsugyo no Nihon Sha Bunko imprint.
 An anime television series adaptation produced by Project No.9 aired from January to April 2025.
 A television drama adaptation titled Ameku Takao's Detective Karte aired on TV Asahi and its affiliates from April to June 2025.

 Plot

-Dr. Takao Ameku is the brilliant yet eccentric director of investigative pathology at Tenikai General Hospital, in charge of diagnosing patients the other hospital departments cannot.
-However, due to her love of solving mysteries, Takao also gets involved with mysterious deaths and murders, all while dragging along her assistant Yu Takanashi in her various adventures.
+Dr. Takao Ameku is the talented director of investigative pathology at Tenikai General Hospital, in charge of diagnosing patients the other hospital departments cannot.
+However, due to her keen eye of solving mysteries, Takao also gets involved with mysterious deaths and murders, all while dragging along her assistant Yu Takanashi in her various adventures.